SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Risk Analysis of Camera Attacks

 \subsection{Risk Value Determination}

-Based on the impact rating and the attack feasibility rating, the risk value shall be a value between \ApplyGradient{1} and \ApplyGradient{5}, with \ApplyGradient{1} representing the lowest risk.
+Based on the impact rating and the attack feasibility rating, the risk value shall be a value between \makebox[1em]{\strut\textbf{1}} and \makebox[1em]{\strut\textbf{5}}, with \makebox[1em]{\strut\textbf{1}} representing the lowest risk.
 The standard does not define a method for how the individual parts are used to calculate the overall risk.
 It provides two examples, namely risk matrices or risk formulas.
-We calculate the risk value by using \autoref{eq:riskEvaluation}, resulting in the risk matrix of \autoref{tab:RiskMatrix}.
+We include the rating of impact and feasibility for each attack and calculate the risk value by using the risk matrix of \autoref{tab:RiskMatrix}.